 Find a Place

 The first step in finding your perfect new residence is knowing the exact monthly budget that you can afford as rent.

 The best way to start looking for an apartment is online.
 There are many sites like Rent.com and social media channels like Facebook groups that allow you to search for properties by city, neighborhood, price, and type of building.
 Some of these channels are excellent to find a place without having to spend extra for going through a real estate agency.

 Make a list, shortlist the places and get ready to go and check them out.

 Check Everything When You Go to See an Apartment

 Ask a friend to accompany you, or one of your elders, and go over everything!
 Make sure the taps, the toilet and the shower work properly.
 Also, that there isn’t too much humidity and that everything works as it should.

-Then take into account the details: Do you like the general vibe of the place?
+Then take into account details like: Do you like the general vibe of the place?
 Does it have enough natural light?
 Is there a provision for heating or air conditioning?
-And one of the most important – DO YOU HAVE A PROPER SIGNAL IN THE CELL PHONE?
-It is also good to find out the means of transport to get around the area, if its a safe neighborhood, and so on.
+And one of the most important – DO YOU GET PROPER MOBILE PHONE SIGNAL?
+It is also good to find out the means of transport to get around the area, if it’s a safe neighborhood, and so on.
 Ask everything!